 This huge bay is battered by the swells coming in off the Atlantic.
 So, if there’s a storm brewing or the winds are getting up, the water tends to get busy with kites.

 There’s a big range of conditions here, suitable for most levels of rider.
 You can get big three metre waves or glass flat water.
-The highest ever kitesurfing jump in Ireland (15.8 metres) happened here.
+The highest ever kitesurfing jump in Ireland (15.8 metres) happened in Brandon Bay.
 Which should give you some idea of the conditions.
-Cold water – so bring a thick suit.
+Expect cold water, so bring a thick suit.

 La Panne, Belgium